oeitam/mgtd/README.md

     ~~can this basically be the tag I already have?~~
  - ~~DONE add to tagging to test if tag exists - do not add it~~
  - ~~Done add priority to tasks, activities~~
- - Do not allow to create two projects with same name in one megaproject, no 2 megaprojects with same name
+ - ~~DOneDo not allow to create two projects with same name in one megaproject, no 2 megaprojects with same name~~
- - make the adding from clip board work!!
+ - ~~Done make the adding from clip board work!!~~
  - search to TODO and fix
  - document all commands
- - how to manag and control the location of the database (so it is backed up, for example, or based on parameter path)
+ - Patially ~~Done how to manag and control the location of the database (so it is backed up, for example, or based on parameter path)~~
  - document how to run in dev mode and production mode, direct and server modes
  - ~~Done print/html the database in hierarchy megaproject - its projects - task for each project~~
  - ~~Done add color to the html (like open vs closed, already added for hierarchical)~~
  - ~~Done document all the commands~~
  - enable bulk priority [of a list of ids] some priorioty (bulk priority change)
  - add that when the server is dying, it will copy the local directory to the area that is being backed up in one-drive. keep prod/dev seperatelly and override old
- - support bulk upload of commands from a csv file
+ - support bulk upload of commands from a txt file
  - add default sort and filter in the printing of DF - in regular list and in list html
  - ~~Done when listing a single item - still report in a table (unless want all fields) or list in a column (not a row)~~
  - when listing activity - for the project and task include first 2/3 words, not just the number